emrebicer/trader/README.md

 ***Please Note***: I am not experienced OR educated within the field of finance, and this project was started as a hobby.
 So, unfortunately, these pre-written bots can't guarantee profit and even make you lose money.
 Please use it at your own risk.

-## Primitive spot bot
-This was the initial bot that I came up with, to be honest, it is so risky and I don't recommend it to be used...
-The idea was that, if an asset's value is steady and you are estimating that it won't increase or decrease a lot in the near future, we can make a profit by buying at small decreases and selling at small increases.
-The problem is that; the crypto market is so volatile.
-So most of the time we can't guarantee that the price won't spike up or down...

 ## Signal spot bot
-After spending some time within the crypto market, I have realized that the most logical way to estimate if the price will go higher or lower is to look at indicators.
+After spending some time within the crypto market, I have realized that the a logical way to estimate if the price will go higher or lower is to look at indicators.
 Thus, I have implemented several indicators: RSI, Bollinger bands, and moving average.
 By looking at these indicator results, I aim to have a strong prediction on the market price movement for the given asset, and according to this prediction, the bot will buy or sell the desired asset.
-This bot performs better compared to the primitive spot bot and it is more reliable, but unfortunately, it still can't guarantee profit for all times.
-But according to my experience, it performs well unless there is a big crash on the asset price.
+Unfortunately in such a volatile market, it can't guarantee profits.

 ## Usage of the Signal spot bot
 - Create a file; **binance_api_keys.json** at the root of the project, and enter your binance api key and secret key.